zaferaliserbes/Final_PythonProjectforDataScience/README.md

-This is made for IBM Data Science Course, Tools for Data Science final assigment by Zafer Ali Serbes
+This is made for IBM Data Science Course, Python Project for Data Science final assigment by Zafer Ali Serbes